ordina-jworks/ordina-jworks.github.io/_posts/2016-05-24-SpringIO16-Spring-Rest-Docs.md

 A snippet can be one of the following:

 ### Hypermedia links
-When documenting your hypermedia application, you'll have to define your links and what they link to.
+When documenting your hypermedia application, you'll have to define your links and where they go to.
 If you have dynamic links that can disappear at one time, you can use relaxed snippets or optional so it won't complain.

 {% highlight java %}